 After Fukushima, the Japanese decommissioned their nuclear fleet and flooded the uranium spot market with inventory.
 As the chart shows, prices collapsed getting to distressed levels that saw most uranium mining operations become cost ineffective.
-Operating expenses differ by location and company (e.g., Kazatomprom \$20/lb compared to Cameco \$80/lb), the average breakeven of a Western uranium mine was previously around \$55/lb, however, given recent supply chain disruption and cost inflation, this is now estimated to be \$80/lb.
+Operating expenses differ by location and company (e.g., Kazatomprom \$20/lb compared to Cameco \$80-90/lb), the average breakeven of a Western uranium mine was previously around \$55/lb, however, given recent supply chain disruption and cost inflation, this is now estimated to be significantly higher.
 Just as rising uranium prices have a compounded effect incentivising exploration and mining activities so falling prices have the reverse and only recently has investor capital begun to return.

-In 2021, there were ~440 operating nuclear reactors worldwide.
+As of August 2022, there were 437 operable nuclear reactors worldwide, 52 reactors under construction, 102 reactors planned, and 325 proposed.
 While there are standard designs for reactors such as Light Water Reactors in the US, and VVER reactors out of Russia, the common theme among them is that many are starting to age.